keep-network/keep-ecdsa/README.md

 addresses as they will be populated during installation.

 ### Install script

 The `install.sh` script will:

+- fetch external contracts addresses,
 - migrate contracts,
-- initialize contracts
-- update client contracts configuration
 - build client.

-The script will ask you for the password to previously created ethereum accounts and the client config file path.
+The script will ask you for the password to previously created ethereum accounts.

-It also requires an external client application address which is an address of an external contract that will be requesting keeps creation.
-For local smoke test execution this address should be the same as the account you will use in the smoke test to request keep opening.

 To start the installation execute:
 ```
 ./scripts/install.sh
 ```

+### Initialize script

+The `initialize.sh` script should be called after external customer application contract (i.e. `TBTCSystem`) using keep-ecdsa is known.
+The script will:

+- set address to the customer application,
+- initialize contracts,
+- update client contracts configuration.

+The script will ask for the client config file path.

+It also requires an external client application address which is an address of an external contract that will be requesting keeps creation.
+For local smoke test execution this address should be the same as the account you will use in the smoke test to request keep opening.

 ### Start client